crate/crate-howtos/docs/best-practices/data-import.rst

   Be careful, you cannot change the number of shards once the table is created!

-Assuming there are 6 nodes in the cluster, we put 2 shards on each node, giving us a total of 12 shards.
+Assuming there are 6 nodes in the cluster, you can put 2 shards on each node, giving us a total of 12 shards.
 This should be enough for millions of records.